opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Viewing-and-Updating-Job-Frequencies.md

 consideration the Absolute or Relative setting).

 :::note
-If the time arrives and the job is still running, it will be set to a status of [Running; Late to Finish]{.skd-job-statuses}.
-The time at which the job will be set to a status of [Late to Finish]{.skd-job-statuses} is calculated by adding the **Schedule Start Time + Job Start Offset + Late to Finish**.
+If the time arrives and the job is still running, it will be set to a status of Running; Late to Finish.
+The time at which the job will be set to a status of Late to Finish is calculated by adding the **Schedule Start Time + Job Start Offset + Late to Finish**.
 The default value of 00:00 disables this feature.
 :::

 **In the Latest Offset frame:**